LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleBusinessChatTemplates/apple-auth-template.md

 Before the agent or bot sends an authentication request to a consumer, they will need to know if the consumer device is compatible (that is, using iOS 12 or newer) with Apple Auth.

-In an Apple Business Chat Conversation, the messaging channel will automatically send an authenticated "role" engagement attribute to Conversational Cloud:
+In an Apple Messages for Business Conversation, the messaging channel will automatically send an authenticated "role" engagement attribute to Conversational Cloud:

 * If consumer Apple device supports authentication, this attribute's value will be: "Apple Authentication supported".